 In agriculture, AMRs monitor crops, perform tasks like planting and harvesting, optimizing yield and reducing manual labor.
 By utilizing other technologies, such as vision systems, soil monitors, humidity sensors, and LIDAR they are well equipped to analyze and provide useful feedback to human operators on best practices to improve yield.

 Retail stores use AMRs for tasks like shelf restocking and inventory management, improving the shopping experience and ensuring shelves remain stocked for customers.
 They are even utilized for food and beverage delivery in restaurants, improving customer experiences.
-Because of their advanced navigation and sensing systems, they are safe to operate around the general population and can adapt to changing environments and configurations.
+Because of their advanced navigation and sensing systems, they are typically safe to operate around the general population and can adapt to changing environments and configurations.

 AMRs enhance security through tasks such as patrolling areas and providing real-time video surveillance to offer better coverage to sensitive areas.
 Integration with security systems means AMRs can adapt to identified security concerns, and continuously monitor and record observations without the need for downtime or interruptions.